 For example, Northwest Missouri State University issues all degree-program students a laptop at the beginning of their studies.
 The computers must be returned upon completion of a degree, or if the student drops below a certain enrollment status.
 Students are able to keep the laptops during summer breaks for a fee of $75.

 A very nice bonus to arrangements like this: Tech support is often part of the deal.
 Score!

 3. Use grant or scholarship money

 Federal Pell Grants may be used to purchase laptops, however, you may get the funds in a roundabout way.
 Pell Grants are paid directly to your school for tuition and fees.
-If there is money left over, you may be issued a refund check, which you can use to purchase educational supplies, including a computer.
+If there is money left over, you may be issued a refund check, which you can then use to purchase educational supplies, including a computer.

 4. Get a scholarship specifically for a laptop